From the Park to the Palace (hotel, that is), these stops are perfect to add to your route as you explore all the holiday fun in NYC.

 7. Tavern on the Green

-The historic restaurant lit their annual tree on Tuesday, Nov.
-29th.
+The historic restaurant will light their annual tree on November 28.
 Throughout the season it will brighten the UWS delighting diners and onlookers in the park.
 One you check it out and even dine here, walk over to Wollman Rink and go ice skating and make a day out of it!

 8. The Seaport District

-The Seaport’s gigantic tree was lit on Tuesday, Nov.
-29th.
-The special lighting ceremony and festive night will had live music, crafts and more!
+The Seaport’s gigantic tree is set to light up on November 28.
+The special lighting ceremony and festive night will have live music, crafts and more!
 In general, throughout the holiday season it’s the perfect place to see decor and go shopping.
 It’s also right on the water so you can catch Brooklyn skyline views too!

 10. New York Botanical Garden